FSfarhaan/ChatCord/README.md

 <!-- Add screenshots of your app here.
 Example: -->
 ![Screenshot1](screenshots/screenshot1.jpeg)

-## 📬 Contact
+📬 Contact

-If you have any questions or suggestions, feel free to contact me at [farhaan8d@gmail.com](mailto:farhaan8d@gmail.com). or connect me on https://www.linkedin.com/in/farhaan-shaikh-422301252/
+If you have any questions or suggestions, feel free to contact me at farhaan8@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/farhaan-shaikh-422301252/).
 ---